kbtsegay/CARLO/README.md

-# When the brakes fail!: Q-learning for autonomous-driving decision-making using CARLO simulator**
+# When the brakes fail!: Q-learning for autonomous-driving decision-making using CARLO simulator
+Created an intersection using CARLO files in intialize_world.py

 # CARLO
 2D Driving Simulator